OlehKakherskiy/TaxiServiceServer/README.md

 ```
 **NOTES:**
 * Only customer can perform operation
-* if "startTime" is null - quick request
+* if "startTime" is null - quick request.
+The date of request will be saved and returned by next get request

 **_4. Change order status _**
 ```